Calamari/sequel-orm/readme.md

 You only need then a script, that goes through all your migration files and then calling either the up or down method on the SequelORM instance you created (or on the base class, for generating migration and not doing things on the database).

 ### Associations
 The association concept is pretty much the same as in [the Active Records of Ruby on Rails](http://guides.rubyonrails.org/association_basics.html).
 But at the moment much more basic.
+The aim of this lib is to implement all that is useful in Active Record in this lib, too.
+At the moment that's creating hasOne, hasMany and belongsTo associations.
+If you create an association it will be named after the name of the associated model by default, but it is also possible to give them different names using the name option.

 #### HasOne and BelongsTo Associations
 A hasOne and belongsTo association can be defined like the following example: